Hold Corporations Accountable for Climate Deception

 Shell has recently taken positive steps in standing up for climate science.
 But it's not enough.
-They still support groups that spread climate disinformation and block action like the American Petroleum Institute, the leading oil industry association.
+They still support groups that spread climate disinformation and block action like the American Petroleum Institute, the leading oil industry association, and the Western States Petroleum Association.
 Urge Shell to stop funding oil industry front groups that spread climate disinformation.

 BP has taken some positive steps recently, such as ending their funding of a leading group spreading climate disinformation, and supporting a shareholder resolution to be more transparent about climate risks.
 But, it's not enough.
-Tell BP it's also time to publicly distance itself from the deceptive behavior of the American Petroleum Institute.
+Tell BP it's also time to publicly distance itself from the deceptive behavior of the American Petroleum Institute and the Western States Petroleum Association.
 Tell BP to take more steps to stop supporting climate disinformation.